GreyGnome/EnableInterrupt/README.md

 to the 5 external interrupt pins.
 See PIN BESTIARY below for the pin numbers and other details.

-Pin Change interrupts trigger on all RISING and FALLING signal edges.
+Pin Change interrupts trigger on all RISING and FALLING (ie, "CHANGE") signal edges.
 Furthermore, the processor's pins, and pin change interrupts, are grouped into “port”s, so for example on the Arduino Uno there are three ports and therefore only 3 interrupt vectors (subroutines) available for the entire body of 20 pin change interrupt pins.

 ### The Library and Pin Change Interrupts
+The foregoing means that not only do pin change interrupts trigger on all pin transitions, but a number of pins share a single interrupt subroutine.
+It's the library's function to make pin change interrupts appear that each pin can support RISING, FALLING, or CHANGE, and each pin can support its own user-defined interrupt subroutine.

-When an event triggers an interrupt on any interrupt-enabled pin on a port, a subroutine attached to that pin's port is triggered.
-It is up to the interrupt library to set the proper port to receive interrupts for a pin, to determine what happened when an interrupt is triggered (which pin? ...did the signal rise, or fall?), to handle it properly (Did we care if the signal fell?
-Did we care if it rose?), then to call the programmer's chosen subroutine.
+When an event triggers an interrupt on any interrupt-enabled pin on a port, a library subroutine ("interrupt handler", "interrupt service routine", or "ISR") attached to that pin's port is triggered.
+It is up to the EnableInterrupt library to set the proper port to receive interrupts for a pin, to determine what happened when an interrupt is triggered (which pin? ...did the signal rise, or fall?), to handle it properly (Did we care if the signal fell?
+Did we care if it rose?), then to call the programmer's chosen subroutine (ISR).
 This makes the job of resolving the action on a single pin somewhat complicated.
-There is a modest slowdown in the interrupt routine because of this complication.
-Perhaps more importantly, there is some latency between the interrupt and the system determining exactly which pin and what change caused it.
+There is a definitive slowdown in the interrupt routine because of this complication.
+So there is a significant*
+time between when the interrupt triggers and when the pins are read to determine what actually happened (rising or falling) and which pin changed.
 So the signal could have changed by the time the pin's status is read, returning a false reading back to your sketch.
+Therefore, these pins are *not* suitable for fast changing signals, and under the right conditions such events as a bouncing switch may actually be missed.
+Caveat Programmer.
+If you're concerned about this, continue to read the following information and make sure to read the wiki pages; especially see https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#atmega-processor-interrupt-types .
-For a review of this issue see https://github.com/GreyGnome/EnableInterrupt/blob/master/Interrupt%20Timing.pdf
+For a further review of this issue see https://github.com/GreyGnome/EnableInterrupt/blob/master/Interrupt%20Timing.pdf

 # USAGE: